Gertrud von Le Fort: Life

 Le Fort went on to publish over 20 books, comprising poems, novels and short stories.
 Her work gained her the accolade of being "the greatest contemporary transcendent poet".
 Her works are appreciated for their depth and beauty of their ideas, and for her sophisticated refinement of style.
 She was nominated by Hermann Hesse for the Nobel Prize in Literature, and was granted an honorary Doctorate of Theology for her contributions to the issue of faith in her works.

-In 1952, Le Fort won the Gottfried-Keller Prize, an esteemed Swiss literary award.
+In 1952, Le Fort won the Gottfried-Keller Prize.

 Among her many other works, Le Fort also published a book titled Die ewige Frau (The Eternal Woman) in 1934, which appeared in paperback in English in 2010.
 In this work, she countered the modernist analysis on the feminine, not with polemical argument, but with a meditation on womanhood.

-In 1939 Le Fort had made her home in the town of Oberstdorf in the Bavarian Alps, and it was there that she died on 1 November 1971, aged 95.
+In 1939, Le Fort had made her home in the town of Oberstdorf in the Bavarian Alps, and it was there that she died on 1 November 1971, aged 95.